scottish-government-design-system/designsystem.gov.scot/patterns/navigational-pages/index.md

 ---
 layout: component
 title: "Navigational pages"
-category: components
+category: patterns
-parent: components
+parent: patterns
-thispage: component.card-navigation
+thispage: pattern.navigational-pages
 summary: "Navigational pages display headings and small pieces of content to help users navigate a website."
 type: major
 phase: 1
 ---

-## About this component
+## About this pattern

 We use three main types of navigational pages: